Injured by a distracted driver?

 Distracted driving in California is on the rise; and, according to the Centers for Disease Control and Prevention (CDC), eight people in the U.S. are killed every day in car accidents caused by distracted drivers.

 What exactly is distracted driving?
 Distracted driving occurs when the driver of a vehicle does any type of activity that takes his or her attention away from driving.
 When their attention is taken away from driving their vehicle, the chance of causing a motor vehicle crash increases significantly.
-If you are the victim of a car crash caused by a distracted driver, call Curtis Legal Group today to fight for your rights and fair compensation.
+If you are the victim of a car crash caused by a distracted driver, call a distracted driver lawyer at Curtis Legal Group today to fight for your rights and fair compensation.

 Types of Distracted Driving